 I tend to use either the Single focus point or the AF Expansion focus point to put on the front of the steam loco.
 If you use a different focus point it might focus on something else rather than the train.

 Type of Lens

 The lens I use the most for railway photography is the Canon 24-105mm.
 Using any zoom lens will give you more flexibility for your photograph.

 All the above information is how I take photographs of steam trains on the mainline here in the UK.
 I am happy with the camera settings that I use although some will probably think that they are not right.
 I would suggest that practice is very important if you are new to photographing steam trains.
-If you want to get your best steam train photograph then practice shooting diesel trains a good few weeks before the steam tour is due.
+If you want to get your best steam train photograph then practice shooting diesel trains.
+Try it a good few weeks before the steam tour is due.

 I hope that after reading ‘How to photograph Steam Trains’ you have learnt a few new things.